Racial Justice Act: Repeal

-The North Carolina General Assembly voted to repeal the entire law in 2013 and included a provision that nullified any existing claims based on the law by making the repeal apply retroactively.
+The North Carolina General Assembly voted to repeal the entire law in 2013.
+It included a provision that nullified any existing claims based on the law by making the repeal apply retroactively.
 Gov. Pat McCrory, a Republican elected in 2012, signed the repeal into law.
 On June 5, 2020, the North Carolina Supreme Court ruled the portion of the repeal that retroactively voided claims based on the law was unconstitutional under the North Carolina state constitution's prohibition on ex post facto laws.

 Appeals under act

 On April 20, 2012, in the first case appealed under the Racial Justice Act, Judge Greg Weeks, then-Senior Resident Superior Court Judge in Cumberland County (Fayetteville), ruled in favor of the plaintiff Marcus Raymond Robinson that racial bias had influenced his case, automatically commuting his death sentence to life without parole.
-Robinson contended that when he was sentenced to death in 1994, prosecutors had deliberately kept blacks off the jury.
-Robinson's lawyers cited a study from Michigan State University College of Law indicating that prosecutors across North Carolina improperly used their peremptory challenges to systemically exclude qualified black jurors from jury service.
-By 2014, three more cases had been successfully appealed.
+Robinson contended that when he was sentenced to death in 1994, prosecutors had deliberately kept Blacks off the jury.
+Robinson's lawyers cited a study from Michigan State University College of Law indicating that prosecutors across North Carolina improperly used their peremptory challenges to systemically exclude qualified Black jurors from jury service.
+By 2014, three more cases, that of Christina Walters, Tilmon Golphin, and Quintel Augustine, had been successfully appealed.
 However, in 2015, the state's Supreme Court vacated the rulings on procedural grounds.
+However, in September 2020, it reinstated the sentencing modifications.
+The Supreme Court has also ruled that the repeal cannot be applied retroactively.